How It Feels to Be Me: Understanding Autism Spectrum Disorder

 Redeem your signup code to complete your registration

-Once you’ve registered for this webinar, a signup code will be added to your ALA eLearning account and emailed to you.
-Find the signup code on your signup code page, then redeem it on your account’s dashboard to complete your enrollment in this live webinar.
+Once you’ve registered for this on-demand webinar, a signup code will be added to your ALA eLearning account and emailed to you.
+Find the signup code on your signup code page, then redeem it on your account’s dashboard to complete your enrollment in this on-demand webinar.

 Review the ALA eLearning FAQ if you need more information.